OpenEducationAnalytics/OpenEducationAnalytics/modules/creation-kit/readme.md

 Define the problem you seek to solve using this module.

 ## Module Benefits
-List out the benefits and impact this module will have on learners and educators.
+List out the benefits and impact this module will have on learners, educators and the learning process.

 ## Module Components